-Dr. Wenzel’s research is focused on understanding the relationship between stem cell potential and biomechanical force.
-Members of her lab study how extracellular cues, such as friction, pressure, and even surface geometries, impact the function, development, specification, and expansion of stem cells and their differentiated progeny.
+Biomechanical force is present throughout the body and impacts a wide array of tissues and cell types.
+Dr. Wenzel’s research is focused on understanding the relationship between microenvironmental forces and stem cell potential.
+Members of her lab study how biophysical cues, such as force and cellular mechanics, impact the function and development of stem cells and their differentiated progeny.

-A number of candidate genetic and biochemical pathways are currently under investigation as key players that mediate the signaling cascades downstream of mechanical force, and we employ various approaches to evaluate their role in determining stem cell potential, including microfluidics, nanolithography, pharmacology, embryonic stem cell modeling, mouse genetics, and surgery.
-Tutorial-based projects rely upon in vitromethodologies for the exposure of stem cells to shear stress, hydrostatic pressure, and cyclic strain.
-These approaches are paired with in vivofunctional analyses in animal models of blood development and neurological injury.
-Experiments often require a combination of classical cell and molecular biology techniques, fluorescence activated cell sorting, chemical and mechanical engineering, small molecule screens, large-scale gene expression analysis, and modeling in animal subjects.
+A number of genetic and biochemical pathways are currently under investigation as key players that mediate the signaling cascades downstream of mechanical force, and we employ various approaches to evaluate their role(s) in determining stem cell potential, including microfluidics, nanolithography, pharmacology, mouse genetics, and surgery.
+Tutorial-based projects rely upon in vitromethodologies for the exposure of stem cells to mechanical forces.
+These approaches are paired with in vivofunctional analyses in animal models and often require a combination of classical cell and molecular biology techniques, fluorescence activated cell sorting, chemical and mechanical engineering, small molecule screens, and large-scale gene expression analysis.